Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 When are the alternatives a better choice than Conduktor?

-If your team is small, if per-cluster pricing fits your scaling model better than per-seat, if you need a stateless deployment without a PostgreSQL dependency, or if Azure Schema Registry integration is required, alternatives are likely worth a closer look.
+If your team is small, if the free tier's SSL and multi-broker restrictions prevent you from evaluating the tool against your actual staging environment, if per-cluster pricing fits your scaling model better than per-seat, if you need a stateless deployment without a PostgreSQL dependency, or if Azure Schema Registry integration is required, alternatives are likely worth a closer look.

 Does Conduktor support Azure Event Hubs?